Soundarya Rajinikanth

-Soundarya Rajinikanth (born Shaku Bai Rao Gaikwad; 20 September 1984) is an Indian graphic designer, film producer and film director who primarily works in the Tamil cinema.
+Soundarya Rajinikanth (born Shaku Bai Rao Gaikwad; 20 September 1984) is an Indian graphic designer, film producer and director who primarily works in Tamil cinema.
 She is the founder and owner of Ocher Picture Productions.
 Soundarya began her career in films as a graphic designer.
 For those starring her father Rajinikanth, she designed the title sequences.
-She became a film producer with Goa (2010).
-She made her debut as a film director with the film Kochadaiyaan (2014).
+She became a film producer with Goa (2010) and made her debut as a film director with Kochadaiyaan (2014).

 Career

 Soundarya Rajinikanth, born as Shaku Bai Rao Gaikwad did her childhood education in the Ashram Matriculation Higher Secondary School in Velachery, Chennai.

-In 2007, Ocher Studios signed an agreement with Warner Bros Entertainment to partner up in producing and distributing Tamil films.
-Her directorial debut was supposed to be Sultan: The Warrior, a 3D animated film featuring the voice of her father Rajinikanth.
+In 2005, Soundarya founded the visual effects studio Ocher Studios, and their first project was Chandramukhi the same year.
+In 2008, Ocher Studios signed an agreement with Warner Bros Entertainment to partner up in producing and distributing Tamil films.
+Her debut as producer was Goa (2010).
+Soundarya's directorial debut was supposed to be Sultan: The Warrior, a 3D animated film featuring the voice of her father Rajinikanth.
 Despite heavy pre-production, including a teaser being released, the film was dropped.
 She instead directed the motion capture film Kochadaiiyaan, also starring Rajinikanth.
 Through Kochadaiiyaan, Soundarya earned the distinction of becoming the first woman to direct her father in a feature film.
 At the NDTV Indian of the Year awards 2014, she was honoured for "Technical Innovation In Film".

-In 2016, she worked on the pre-production of a film titled Nilavukku En Mel Ennadi Kobam with Dhanush, Kajal Aggarwal and Manjima Mohan, but the film was later dropped.
+In 2016, Soundarya worked on the pre-production of a film titled Nilavuku En Mel Ennadi Kobam with Dhanush, Kajal Aggarwal and Manjima Mohan, but the film was later dropped.
 It was revived in 2023 without Soundarya's involvement.
 Her next directorial venture was Velaiilla Pattadhari 2.

-In 2019, Soundarya started a production company called 6 May Entertainment.
-She founded Hoote, a social media platform that is based on voice messages.
+In 2018 Soundarya started a production company called May6 Entertainment.
+In 2021, she founded Hoote, a social media platform that is based on voice messages.
+In 2025, Soundarya founded a new production company Zion Films.